belluzj/fantasque-sans/README.md

 Licensed under the SIL Open Font License (see [OFL.txt](OFL.txt)).

-Please send me an e-mail if you stumble upon bad design or rendering problems (with screen shot if possible), or if you need more characters, or if you want to compliment me (I love compliments).
+Please send me an e-mail or [report an issue on Github](http://github.com/belluzj/cosmic-sans-neue/issues]) if you stumble upon bad design or rendering problems (with screen shot if possible), or if you need more characters, or if you want to compliment me (I love compliments).

 Versions